imaan123/School-bus-safety-flask-app/README.md

-A school bus tracking application using python - flask.
+A school bus application that ensures student safety using python - flask.